 How can I protect myself from pneumonia?

 - Have a flu jab each year if recommended to do so.
 Flu vaccines are prepared annually in anticipation of that year's virus strain.
 Influenza can make pneumonia infection more likely.
 The vaccine is given to at-risk people.
 Contact your GP if you think you are eligible.
 Some employers undertake to offer the vaccine.

 - Have the pneumococcal vaccine to protect yourself against Streptococcus pneumoniae.
-Again you will be on your GP’s list if you are eligible.
+Again your GP will advise whether someone is eligible.

 - Get advice and take appropriate action in respect of any other infections in the respiratory system, especially those in the lungs.